FP&A should guide all significant decisions a company makes.

 Accurate and unbiased reporting

-Sometimes this is as simple as setting up a dashboard.
+Sometimes this is as simple as setting up a dashboard to get a bird's eye view of business trends.

 But other times, it requires custom calculations and digging into unusual perspectives.